top of page

 Do you support long-term care facilities and those who wish to receive services in such settings?

 Absolutely.
 Again, TFC believes that individual choice is paramount.
-For those who believe that long term care facilities best meet their needs, that option should be available to them.
+For those who believe that long term care facilities best meet their needs, that option should be available to them and should be adequately funded.

 Does the Supreme Court’s decision in Olmstead prohibit “institutions?”